bradyholt/arena-sheets/README.md

 # arena-sheets
-Pulls data out of Shelby Arena and pushes to Google Sheets
+Pull data out of Shelby Arena and push to Google Sheets

 ## Creating Google Project